Eliminating Toxic Influences

 else.
 Someone who is self-centered is focused on getting what they want and is

-unlikely to compromise or consider another person’s point of view.
+unlikely to compromise or consider another person’s point of view. - Difficulty with anger management.
+Someone who has trouble managing their

 anger will make you feel like you are walking on egg shells every time you are